cyclejs/old-website/_includes/homepage-content.md

   {% include /img/cycle-nested-frontpage.svg %}
 </p>

-Cycle's core abstraction is your application as a pure function `main()` where inputs are observable side effects (*sources*) from the external world and outputs (*sinks*) are commands or updates to affect the external world.
+Cycle's core abstraction is your application as a pure function `main()` where inputs are read effects (*sources*) from the external world and outputs (*sinks*) are write effects to affect the external world.
 These side effects in the external world are managed by *drivers*: plugins that handle DOM effects, HTTP effects, etc.

 The internals of `main()` are built using Reactive programming primitives, which maximizes separation of concerns, providing a clean and fully declarative way of organizing your code.
 The *dataflow* is plainly visible, making it easy to read and understand the code.